ZofiaQlt/error_detection/README.md

 In an era where counterfeit currency poses a significant threat to financial institutions and economies worldwide, this project aims to develop a robust fraud prevention system to identify false banknotes swiftly and accurately.
 The project combines statistical tests and machine learning techniques to identify forgery with ease.
 <br><br>
-The machine learning models have been meticulously trained on a vast dataset of genuine and counterfeit banknotes sourced from the internal data sources of the virtual ONCFM organization fighting currency frauds, and enabling FraudGuard to make accurate predictions.
+The machine learning models have been trained on a vast dataset of genuine and counterfeit banknotes sourced from the internal data sources of the virtual ONCFM organization fighting currency frauds, and enabling FraudGuard to make accurate predictions.
 <br>
 <br>
 <img width="945" alt="Capture d’écran 2023-10-03 à 19 56 24" src="https://github.com/ZofiaQlt/fraud_detection_machine_learning/assets/67431758/3637520e-5ec7-4a14-a31c-fac3fa6a59a9">